gruntwork-io/terragrunt/docs/_docs/02_features/includes.md

 ```

 What if some inputs depend on this `env` input?
 For example, what if we want to append the `env` to the `name` input
-prior to passing to terraform?
-One way is to define the override parameters in the child config instead of the parent:
+prior to passing to OpenTofu/Terraform?

+One way to do this is to define the override parameters in the child config instead of the parent:

 ```hcl
 # ... other blocks omitted for brevity ...